3a4oT/Texture/docs/BinaryDistribution.md

 - You have an Objective-C codebase
 - You're migrating from CocoaPods/Carthage
 - You want fastest builds
-- You don't need ASMapNode
+- You don't need Video/MapKit/Photos features

 **Use Source Distribution (Swift API) if:**
 - You have a Swift codebase
-- You want modern Swift APIs
+- You want modern Swift APIs for IGListKit
-- You need ASMapNode
 - You prefer idiomatic Swift naming
+- Build time is acceptable (2-5 minutes)

+**Use CocoaPods or Carthage (original repository) if:**
+- You need Video (ASVideoNode) features
+- You need MapKit (ASMapNode) features
+- You need Photos framework integration
+- You're okay with longer build times

 ---